masc-ucsc/livehd/docs/projects.md

 * Allow to specify a specific lgraph library
 * Allow to specify passes/commands in lgraph

-## Lgraph and LNAST Wavedrom/duh bitfield

-Wavedrom and duh allows to dump bitfield information for structures.
-It would be interesting to explore to dump tables and bit fields for Lgraph IOs, and structs/fields inside the module.
-It may be a way to integrate with the documentation generation.

 ## Lgraph and LNAST check pass

 Create a pass that checks that the Lgraph (and/or LNAST) is sementically correct.
 Some checks:

 * No combinational loops
-* No missmatch in bit widths
+* No mismatch in bit widths
 * No disconnected nodes
-* No nodes that could be DCE
-* Check for innefficient splits (do not split busses that can be combined)
+* Check for inefficient splits (do not split busses that can be combined)
 * Transformations stages should not drop names if same net is preserved

 ## Short demos